jryan128/thingo/README.md

 # Thingo
-The main repository for Thingo.
+The code for for thingo.
 Any new platforms should be added to sub folders.

 ## Folder Structure